rnmourao/mcda-wpm/README.md

 |Project 2|27|8|14|10|
 |Project 3|8|25|13|36|

-A WPM score for the first line is:
+The WPM score for the first line is:

 Project 1 = 30 x 17 x 5 x 20 = 51,000